Chain-of-Sketch: Enabling Global Visual Reasoning: Additional experiments

 \subsection{Additional OOD experiments on maze (circular) and strings datasets}

-Similar to the experiments presented in the main paper, on the maze circular dataset (see Table~\ref{tab:ood_maze_circ}), both the inductive and single-frame scratchpads achieve near-perfect performance on in-distribution (ID) tasks.
-However, for out-of-distribution (OOD) tasks, the inductive scratchpad significantly outperforms the single-frame scratchpad, achieving 96.88\% accuracy compared to 62.99\%.
+Similar to the experiments presented in the main paper, on the maze (circular) dataset (see Table~\ref{tab:ood_maze_circ}), both the inductive and single-frame CoS achieve near-perfect performance on in-distribution (ID) tasks.
+However, for out-of-distribution (OOD) tasks, the inductive CoS model significantly outperforms the single-frame CoS, achieving 96.88\% accuracy compared to 62.99\%.
 This trend mirrors the results observed on the maze rectangular dataset, where OOD generalization is again much better for the inductive method.
 For the strings dataset (see Figure~\ref{fig:ood_strings_12_12}), the pattern slightly differs.
-Strings is a more challenging dataset overall, as established in the main paper, which makes OOD generalization particularly difficult.
-Nonetheless, the inductive scratchpad consistently performs better than the single-frame scratchpad, especially on more complex OOD tasks, with the exception of size 14, which is the simplest OOD task in this setting.
+The strings dataset is a more challenging dataset overall, as established in the main paper, which makes OOD generalization particularly difficult.
+Nonetheless, the CoS model consistently performs better than the single-frame CoS, especially on more complex OOD tasks, with the exception of size 14, the simplest OOD task in this setting.